Linuxfabrik/monitoring-plugins/check-plugins/mysql-system/README.md

 ## Overview

-Checks system requirements and kernel settings specifically for MySQL/MariaDB, including swap configuration, open file limits, and other OS-level parameters that affect database performance and stability.
-Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):get_kernel_info(), v1.9.8.
+Checks Linux kernel parameters that affect MySQL/MariaDB stability and performance: `vm.swappiness`, the asynchronous-I/O event ceiling `fs.aio-max-nr`, the per-process file-handle ceiling `fs.nr_open`, and (on hosts that mount NFS) the sunrpc TCP slot-table size.
+Optionally also flags hosts that listen on too many TCP ports.
+Logic is taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):get_kernel_info() and has been verified in sync with MySQLTuner v2.8.41.

 **Important Notes:**